Vivid-rhombus/obsidian/Work/Hafifa/Developer.md

 	- React - 10 Days
 		- Create the UI
 		- Hook up to backend
-		- Use keyboard for stuff
+		- Bonus - Use keyboard for stuff
-	- Add button that checks for palindrome
 - Docker + Openshift + CI/CD - 2 days

-- Per team
-	- FS, Mounts, PVCs, etc
-- RabbitMQ?

-- Basic hooks (useEffect, useMemo, useState)
-	- MUI and correct styling (default props -> sx)
-	- Project:
-		- Calculator?
-		- Prebuilt API to connect to?
-	- Good utils
-	- Unit tests - Jest
-	- Asynchronisity
-	- Project:
-		- Call of Duty?
-		- Task list
-		- MongoDB
-Working with configs - env files

-צריך פק"ל התקנות מוכן ומעודכן מראש

-Project: Calculator
-Pre made backend
-- Front
-	- Calculator front that is connected to some backend
-	-
-- Back
-	-

 ## Linux
-Commands from Omer Chen
+Acquire a basic familiarity with the following linux commands:
+- cd
+- pwd
+- cp
+- echo
+- rm
+- ls
+- mkdir
+- nano/vim - how to edit / save / exit
+- touch
+- chmod
+- ssh
+- grep
+- pipe (`|`) and redirect operator (`>`, `>>`)
 ## Git
 Learn the basics of Git.
 What is it, what is it used for as well as common commands and what they do.
 Emphasize work with rebases and not merges.
 _Sources:_